stevedwards/benders-suppression/README.md

 A relative path to a datafile is the only required parameter to the solver.
 See Input Data Format for more inforamation.

 ##### Optimiser (--optimise 1)
 By default only the diving heuristic is run.
-The solution can be improved by feeding it into a complete benders decomposition however currently this requires lazy-constraints which are not available inside NGD.
-This feature can be used when Gurobi 9 is available.
 The amount of time given to the complete solver can be configured with --optimise_time x, where x is the desired number of seconds (this does not include the time to obtain an initial feasible solution)

 ##### Mode (--optimise 1)
 The solution can be outputted in three different modes.
 See Output Data Format for the details.